 To most business owners, business growth equates to more sales and more profits.
 However, this is concentrating on the results and not on the factors that you can actually influence to achieve those results.
+What do we mean?
+Well, consider these formulae:

 This is the total number of potential buyers that you have contacted or that have contacted you.
 The number of leads can be increased using your marketing strategies and materials.
 This is the most expensive of the 5 ways to implement, so we would always recommend that you concentrate on the other 4 ways first.